stacklok/codegate-docs/docs/toolhive/how-to/api-server.md

 thv serve --port <port-number>
 ```

-If you are running the API server on a remote host, specify the host name or IP
+If you're running the API server on a remote host, specify the hostname or IP
 address to bind to using the `--host` option:

 ```bash